 During the intergovernmental meeting, Jaishankar and Kuleba explored opportunities for expanding trade between their nations, although no specific agreements were announced.
 Ukraine’s agricultural exports, including grains, have traditionally played a significant role in its trade with India, but the war has disrupted supply chains and led to global food security concerns.
 The meeting underscored the importance of finding avenues to revive trade and economic cooperation as part of Ukraine’s broader international outreach.

-International Efforts for Peace
+International efforts for peace

 As the conflict drags on, the international community has become increasingly focused on efforts to broker a peace deal.
 Switzerland has stepped forward as a potential mediator, with plans to host a global peace summit by the summer.
 The proposed summit aims to bring together a broad coalition of nations to work towards a resolution to the war.
 However, Swiss officials have acknowledged that Russia is unlikely to participate in the initial round of discussions, raising doubts about the effectiveness of such a summit in achieving a meaningful ceasefire or peace agreement.